ngiann/GaussianVariationalInference.jl/docs/src/moreoptions.md

     Whenever option `Stest` is set, `test_every` must be set to.

+## Parallel evaluation

+The package makes use of [Transducers.jl](https://github.com/JuliaFolds/Transducers.jl) in order to parallelise the evaluation of the lower bound and its gradient on a number of threads.
+In order to make use of this feature, simply start julia by specifying a number of threads e.g. `julia -t4`.

 [^1]:The implementation of the function needs to satisfy certain requirements, see [here](https://juliadiff.org/ForwardDiff.jl/stable/user/limitations/).